practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 ..where the average and +- standard deviation values are printed at the last results.

-These three resulting probability density functions look like this (if normal distributions are assumed):
+The three resulting probability density functions look like this, if normal distributions are assumed:

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/three%20resulting%20probability%20density%20functions%20from%20means%20and%20stddevs%20a.png)

-All three command runs can only agree on execution times marked with red color above a execution time of 125 milliseconds: this is a very small area!
+All three command runs can only agree on the area marked with red color: this is a very small area!

 However, this wide variance of execution times cannot be obeserved with all programming languages.
 With C for example, the mean execution times and their related standard deviations are located fairly narrowly around 10 milliseconds:

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/three%20resulting%20probability%20density%20functions%20from%20means%20and%20stddevs_C.png)

-So, I just took the "best" run, with C# it's _0,11500 +- 0,00895 seconds time elapsed  ( +-  7,79% )_ as my final execution time measurement.
+So, I just took the "best" run, with C# it's _0,11500 +- 0,00895 seconds time elapsed  ( +-  7,79% )_ as my final execution time measurement for example.
 You could call it a sloppy 1 best out of 3 approach.

 I admit that this is not a very satisfactory outcome of measuring the execution time of a computer program.
 So, for now all execution time measurement values have only indicative character.